yjhzls5/reair/README.md

 ```
 cd reair
-gradlew shadowjar -p main
+./gradlew shadowjar -p main -x test
 ```

 Once the build finishes, the JAR to run the incremental replication process can be found under `main/build/libs/airbnb-reair-main-1.0.0-all.jar`

 * To start replicating, set options to point to the appropriate logging configuration and kick off the replication launcher by using the `hadoop jar` command on the destination cluster.
+An example `log4j.properties` file is provided [here](main/src/main/resources/log4j.properties).
 Be sure to specify the configuration file that was filled out in the prior step.

 ```
 export HADOOP_OPTS="-Dlog4j.configuration=file://<path to log4j.properties>"